I Understand

 Golfo Aranci Peninsular

-From here there are magnificent views over the Gulf of Olbia to the dramatic Isola Tavolara beyond.
-The little town of Golfo Aranci has a few shops, gelaterias and pizzerias.
+With magnificent views over the Gulf of Olbia to the dramatic Isola Tavolara beyond, the little town of Golfo Aranci has a few shops, gelaterias, restaurants and pizzerias.
+There are boat trips from here to go dolphin watching around Figarolo island.
 On the south of the peninsular are numerous coves and bays with white sand and electric turquoise sea, ideal for swimming and snorkelling.
 There is a long beach at Pittulongu with bar and pizzeria.
 To the north of the peninsular is the stylish Porto Rotondo yacht marina, with a selection of designer boutiques, stylish café bars and restaurants set around the pontoons.
 From here the beautiful Costa Smeralda coastline leads up to Porto Cervo, dotted with coves and beaches with clear turquoise sea.

 Golfo di Marinella